 The market for data center cooling is expected to grow at a compound annual rate of 14.8% this decade.
 That would put it at over $45 billion by the early 2030s.
 As such, greater investment in cooling will be necessary to meet the demand for more servers.

 Cooling technology is at the forefront of data center concerns because it’s one of the main determinants of processor capacity, finances, and sustainability.
-Conventional air cooling is reaching its limits, underlining the importance of liquid cooling for next-level processing capacity.
+Conventional air cooling is reaching its limits, underlining the importance of liquid immersion cooling for next-level processing capacity.

 This is where liquid immersion cooling comes in, with its promise of solving current challenges in the industry by boosting server density while keeping economic and environmental costs down.
 With a line of immersion cooling tanks deployed in large data centers around the planet, GRC is part of the solution.

-How Does Liquid Cooling Work?
+How Does Liquid Immersion Cooling Work?

 Liquid-cooled data centers transport heat from servers into a liquid coolant instead of into the air.
 Because liquid is three orders of magnitude better than air at moving heat, this technology offers far superior cooling potential.

 It’s this powerful cooling that makes liquid the coolant of the future.
 Processors are on a steep upward trajectory with respect to power consumption.
 Data centers are already topping out, with air cooling unable to support rack densities above some 30 kilowatts.
 In the next few years, liquid-cooled data centers will go from a leading-edge design to the mainstream solution, by necessity.
-At present, GRC’s liquid cooling can handle 368 kilowatts per rack!
+At present, GRC’s immersion cooling can handle 368 kilowatts per rack!

-There are several variants of liquid cooling currently in use.
+There are several variants of immersion cooling currently in use.
 While they all work by moving heat from servers to a liquid, they differ in architecture.
 The most effective liquid cooling technology is “immersion” cooling, and it works by simply depositing the servers in a protective liquid.
 Alternative approaches pump the liquid coolant through complex devices that don’t come in direct contact with the IT hardware, robbing them of efficiency compared with the liquid immersion method.

 Are Liquid Immersion-Cooled Data Centers Better?

 Liquid immersion-cooled data centers are generally much better than the air-cooled equivalent.
-In addition to raising the maximum server density, liquid cooling also boasts lower capital outlays, lower operating expenses, lower emissions, and quieter processes.
+In addition to raising the maximum server density, immersion cooling also boasts lower capital outlays, lower operating expenses, lower emissions, and quieter processes.
 Furthermore, liquid immersion protects servers against corrosion, vibrations, and numerous other hazards.

 Conversely, air cooling offers none of these advantages.
 For a start, it requires costly infrastructure, such as generators and raised floors.
 In addition, air’s poor cooling ability subjects servers to multiple risks—from slow functionality to hardware failure.
 Even with careful planning, and while running the air coolers far colder than necessary, data centers have to watch out for hot spots and tight power limits.

 The main reason air cooling remains in use is because it’s been around long enough to have become quite commonplace.
-As a result, although it may take some time for this outdated technology to disappear entirely, it’s already non-competitive with newer liquid cooling options.
+As a result, although it may take some time for this outdated technology to disappear entirely, it’s already non-competitive with newer immersion cooling options.

 Worldwide, liquid immersion cooling is attracting larger numbers of customers and expanding its share of the market.
 Because cooling systems are among the most substantial data center investments, it’s important to make the right choice.
 And while liquid immersion is particularly popular for high-density server installations, it can be installed anywhere.